chelseaerinavery/todo_frontend/README.md

 We hope you find the To-Do app useful and fun to use!
 If you have any questions or feedback, please don't hesitate to reach out to us.

-## To-Do

-Welcome to To-Do!
-This is a web application built with React, Express middleware, Node.js, and a MySQL database that allows users to create, manage, and prioritize their daily tasks in a colorful and engaging way.

 ## Project Status

 Deployed at [https://todofe.onrender.com/](https://todofe.onrender.com/)

 ## Project Screenshot